 Inspection may be carried out without dismantling or component removal unless considered necessary or where required by this programme or manufactures instructions.

 Maintenance and inspections must be carried out in a suitable environment.
-Whilst it may be acceptable to carry out some minor inspection or replacement outside, the conditions must be assessed.
-Annual inspections, ARC & C of A renewals and repairs must be completed in a suitable approved hangar or workshop applicable to the tasks being completed.
+Whilst it may be acceptable to carry out some minor inspection or replacements outside, the conditions must be assessed.
+Annual inspections, ARC & C of A renewals and repairs must be completed in a suitable hangar or workshop applicable to the tasks being completed.

 All tools and equipment used for glider maintenance should be appropriate for the task and calibrated as necessary.
-BGA AMP Leaflet 2-2 gives guidance on facilities, tools and equipment.

 Life limited Inspections and Components (including TBO and test periods)

-Airworthiness life limitations overhaul or test period shall be those published by the Type Certificate or STC holder of the aircraft or component and take into account Airworthiness Directives or variations published by EASA, Competent Authority of the state of design or the BGA.
+Mandatory structural life limitations, overhaul or test period shall be those published by the Type Certificate or STC holder of the aircraft or component and take into account Airworthiness Directives or variations published by EASA, Competent Authority of the state of design, CAA or the BGA.

 Airworthiness Directives